 Cutting edge research is integrated into the curriculum, informing your learning with the latest techniques and breakthroughs.
 The university's institutes and research centres push key research agendas, promoting networking within the department and global research collaborations across the globe.

-for Politics and International Studies in the QS World University Rankings by Subject 2019 for Politics in The Times and The Sunday Times Good University Guide 2020
+for Government and International Affairs in the QS World University Rankings by Subject 2020 for Politics in The Times and The Sunday Times Good University Guide 2020